xpqz/documentation/windows-installation-and-configuration/docs/configuration-parameters/configuration-parameters.md

 Although for clarity parameter names are given here in mixed case, they are case-independent under Windows.
 Under UNIX and Linux, if Dyalog parameters are specified as environment variables they must be named entirely in upper-case.

-Note that the value of a parameter obtained by the GetEnvironment method (see GetEnvironment MethodGetEnvironment on page 1) uses exactly the same set of rules.
+Note that the value of a parameter obtained by the GetEnvironment method (see GetEnvironment Method[GetEnvironment](../../GUI/MethodOrEvents/GetEnvironment.htm#GetEnvironment_Method)) uses exactly the same set of rules.

 The following section details those parameters that are implemented by Registry Values in the top-level folder identified by **IniFile**.
 Values that are implemented in sub-folders are *mainly* internal and are not described in detail here.
 However, any Value that is maintained via a configuration dialog box will be named and described in the documentation for that dialog box in The APL Environment.